Jalopy-Mods/Vitality/README.md

 [![](https://img.shields.io/github/downloads/Jalopy-Mods/Vitality/total)](#)

-This mod introduces 4 new worries in your gameplay: fatigue, hunger, thirst and "bathroom needs".
+This mod introduces 5 new worries in your gameplay: fatigue, hunger, thirst, "bathroom needs" and stress.
 These have minor effects on the gameplay, only affecting sleeping at motels and your vision.
 They can all be managed by consuming items, sleeping, or using the bathroom in motels.

 Vitality supports the **Mobility** mod made by **Max**.
 It can be downloaded on the [official MinskWorks Discord server](https://discord.gg/TqCwKdR).
 It affects the rate at which stamina is regenerated and consumed, if enabled.